-Power Poetry is the world’s first and largest poetry community for youth.
+Power Poetry is a safe, creative, free place for young poets and teachers.
 It is a one-of-a-kind place where young people can have their voices heard regarding issues that matter to them.
 Power Poetry isn’t just about poetry: It’s about using poetry as a tool for change and growth.

 Taking what they learned from creating the wildly successful documentary To Be Heard, which followed the lives of 3 teens in the Bronx, Power Poetry’s founder wanted to build a safe online community for young poets.
 His vision was to move the needle on youth literacy, taking inspiration from the mantra: “If you don’t learn to write your own life story, someone else will write it for you.”

 He approached Whole Whale in 2010 to build the platform and then figure out how to achieve this audacious mission.

 Starting in 2010, Whole Whale served as a technical partner and digital team for Power Poetry, an organization that started with an idea and has now grown into the largest teen platform for poetry in the US.